tinode/chat/INSTALL.md

 ## Running a Standalone Server

-If you followed instructions in the previous section then the Tinode binaries were installed in `$GOPATH/bin/`, the sources and supporting files are located in `$GOPATH/pkg/mod/github.com/tinode/chat@vX.XX.X/`, where `X.XX.X` is the version you installed, for example `0.19.1`.
+If you followed instructions in the previous section then the Tinode binaries are installed in `$GOPATH/bin/`, the sources and supporting files are located in `$GOPATH/pkg/mod/github.com/tinode/chat@vX.XX.X/`, where `X.XX.X` is the version you installed, for example `0.19.1`.

 Switch to sources directory (replace `X.XX.X` with your actual version, such as `0.19.1`):
 ```